 Life History of Chanakya

 Chanakya was born in a very poor Brahmin family in around 350 BC at Takshashila.
 His father’s name was Chanak and his mother’s name was Chaneshvari.
 In his childhood days, Chanakya studied the whole Vedas and learned about politics.
 He had a wisdom tooth.
 There was a common belief at that time, that having a wisdom tooth is a sign of becoming the king.
-His mother was scared hearing an astrologer that “he will grow up to become a king and forget her after becoming king”.
+His mother was scared to hear an astrologer say “he will grow up to become a king and forget her after becoming king”.
 At that time Chanakya broke his wisdom teeth and promised his mother that “Mother, don’t worry.
 I will take good care of you.”

 Before the rise of the Maurya Empire, North India was under the rule of Nandas.
 Due to the lack of proper administrations, the Kings of Nandas empire were exploiting the people.
 Chanakya played a major role in removing such robbers like Dhananand and establishing the Mauryan Empire.

 After completing his education, Chanakya began to work as a teacher in nearby areas of Takshashila, Nalanda.
 Chanakya had a firm belief that “A woman who is beautiful from the body only can keep you happy for one night.
 While a woman who is beautiful from her soul can keep you happy for a lifetime”.
 So he decided to marry a girl named Yashodhara in his Brahmin lineage.
 She was not as beautiful as him.
-Her black color became a reason of joke for some people.
+Her black color became a joke for some people.

 Once upon a time, Yashodhra decided to go to a ceremony at her brother’s house with Chanakya, everyone made fun of Chanakya’s poverty.
 She was unhappy with the situation, so she advised him to meet King Dhanananda and get some money as a gift.